applicaster/developer.applicaster.com/book/getting-started/plugin-abilities.md

 ## Screen

 Screen protocols enable plugins to provide screens to be integrated in the UI builder and create custom flows.
-For more info about screens -------
+For more info about screens please refer to the [Screen Plugins](/ui-builder/intro.md) section.

 ## Hooks
 There are 2 type of hooks capabilities: